JasperE84/PyFusionSolarDataRelay/README.md

 Check out [Examples/docker-compose.yml](https://github.com/JasperE84/PyFusionSolarDataRelay/blob/main/Examples/docker-compose.yml) for a docker configuration example.

-# Breaking changes in the release
+# Breaking changes in the latest release
-The fusionsolarinterval configuration paramters has been replaced by two cron settings defaulting to poll fusionsolar data each half our.
+Environment variables for config changed names and structure.
+Please review the configuration section in README for updated variable names.
+Additionaly, functionality to write electrical energy usage from utility grid has been removed.

 # About Huawei FusionSolar Kiosk mode
 FusionSolar is Huawei's online monitoring platform for their PV inverters.
 FusionSolar features a kiosk mode.
 When enabled, a kiosk url is generated which is publically accessible.
 The kiosk web app fetches its data from a JSON backend.
 It is this backend where this project fetches the PV data.